uofs-simlab/ebacoli/README.md

 `Debug` or `Release` builds can be selected by providing the `-DCMAKE_BUILD_TYPE=<Release|Debug>` flag to `cmake`.

-To solve a specific problem, 2 things need to be supplied:
+To solve a specific problem, 2 additional things need to be linked to the library:

 1. A driver file (Fortran95) to act as the main program (ie., [driver-toy2-simple.f95](./examples/extended/driver-toy2-simple.f95))
 2. A system file (Fortran77) to specify the above systems of equations (ie., [toy2.f](./examples/extended/toy2.f))